suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/reading/intro.md

 code, how to make the code ready to run (known as `compiling`) and finally how to run our code.

-## The `dotnet` command
+# The `dotnet` command

 We will be using the `dotnet` command frequently.
 This command has many ways to use it and we'll discover those in various other lessons.
 To get started with a `C#` project we'll use the `dotnet` command to make a `new` project.
-The simplest program we can write will interact with us, the user, by what we call the `console.` On Mac OS or Linux the `console` will be our `terminal/shell` and on Windows this will be our `Powershell` window.
+The simplest program we can write will interact with the user by what we call the `console.` On Mac OS or Linux the `console` will be our `terminal/shell` and on Windows this will be our `Powershell` window.

+# Starting in the right place

+Before we can create a new project we must first change the working directory of our shell into the directory where we'll keep our code.
+We suggest you use a folder named `sdg` or `code` or something else that will remind you this is where your projects are.
+You'll also want to keep this directory in your home folder or your `Documents` folder.

 # Running `dotnet new console` to make a new console application